-- the overseas student will be reported because they are unable to achieve satisfactory course progress at the level they are studying, even after engaging with IIB's intervention strategy to assist the overseas student in accordance with Standard 8 (Overseas student visa requirements) - o there is evidence of compassionate or compelling circumstances - o IIB fails to deliver the course as outlined in the Acceptance of Offer document. - there is evidence that the overseas student's reasonable expectations about their current course are not being met c) Refusing to provide a letter of release

-- o there is evidence that the overseas student was misled by IIB or an education or migration agent regarding the Institute or its course and the course is therefore unsuitable to their needs and/or study objectives - an appeal (internal or external) on another matter results in a decision or recommendation to release the overseas student.
+- o the overseas student will be reported because they are unable to achieve satisfactory course progress at the level they are studying, even after engaging with IIB's intervention strategy to assist the overseas student in accordance with Standard 8 (Overseas student visa requirements) - there is evidence of compassionate or compelling circumstances. - o IIB fails to deliver the course as outlined in the Acceptance of Offer document. - o there is evidence that the overseas student's reasonable expectations about their current course are not being met. - there is evidence that the overseas student was misled by IIB or an education or migration agent regarding the Institute or its course and the course is therefore unsuitable to their needs and/or study objectives. - o an appeal (internal or external) on another matter results in a decision or recommendation to release the overseas student.